Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Preliminaries

 \section{Preliminaries}

-In this section we review some basic concepts and invariants used in prior dynamic connectivity algorithms~\cite{Henzinger1999,Henzinger1995,Holm2001,Thorup2000,Wulff-Nilsen13}.
+In this section we review some basic concepts and invariants used in prior dynamic connectivity algorithms~\cite{Henzinger1999,Holm2001,Thorup2000,Wulff-Nilsen13}.

-\paragraphb{Witness Edges, Witness Forests and Replacement Edges.} A common method for supporting connectivity queries is to maintain a spanning forest $\F$ of $G$ called the \emph{witness forest}, together with a dynamic connectivity structure on $\F$.
-Each edge in the witness forest is called a {\emph{witness}} edge and all others {\emph{non-witness}} edges.
-Notice that deleting a non-witness edge does not change the connectivity.
-A dynamic connectivity data structure for $\F$ supports fast queries via Theorem~\ref{lemma:witness-forest}.
+\paragraphb{Witness Edges, Witness Forests, and Replacement Edges.} A common method for supporting connectivity queries is to maintain a spanning forest $\F$ of $G$ called the \emph{witness forest}, together with a dynamic connectivity data structure on $\F$ (see Theorem~\ref{lemma:witness-forest} below).
+Each edge in the witness forest is called a {\emph{witness}} edge, and all other edges are called {\emph{non-witness}} edges.
+Deleting a non-witness edge does not change the connectivity.

+\paragraph{Update Time and Query Time.} When describing the dynamic connectivity data structure we only focus on the (amortized) running time of the update operations.
+Once this time bound is fixed, Theorem~\ref{lemma:witness-forest} provides a fast query time, which, according to \Patrascu{} and Demaine~\cite{PatrascuD06}, cannot be unilaterally improved.

-\begin{theorem}[Henzinger and King~\cite{Henzinger1995}] For any function $t(n) =\Omega(1)$, there exists a dynamic connectivity data structure for forests with $O(t(n)\log n)$ update time and $O(\log n/\log t(n))$ query time. \end{theorem}
+\begin{theorem}[Henzinger and King~\cite{Henzinger1999}] For any function $t(n) =\Omega(1)$, there exists a dynamic connectivity data structure for forests with $O(t(n)\log n)$ update time and $O(\log n/\log t(n))$ query time. \end{theorem}

+\begin{proof}[Proof sketch] Maintain an Euler tour of each tree in the witness forest and a balanced $t(n)$-ary rooted tree over the Euler tour elements.
+The height of each rooted tree is $O(\log_{t(n)} n)$.
+A witness edge insertion/deletion imposes $O(1)$ changes to the Euler tour, which necessitates $O(t(n) \log_{t(n)} n)$ time to update the rooted trees.
+A query $\isConnected(u, v)$ finds the representative copies of $u$ and $v$ in the Euler tours, walks up to their respective roots, and checks if they are equal. \end{proof}

-The difficulty in maintaining a dynamic connectivity data structure is to find a \emph{replacement edge} $e'$ when a witness edge $e\in\F$ is deleted, or determine that no replacement exists.
+The difficulty in maintaining a dynamic connectivity data structure is to find a \emph{replacement edge} $e'$ when a witness edge $e\in\F$ is deleted, or determine that no replacement edge exists.
 To speed up the search for replacement edges we maintain Invariant~\ref{invariant:spanning-forest} (below) governing edge {\em depths}.